openshift-cloud-team/dev-scripts/README.md

 It's critical to correctly configure the credentials here or the building process will fail with permission errors.

-Also, this sets of scripts relying on podman as a container engine.
+Also, these sets of scripts rely on `podman` as a container engine.
 For Mac users podman 3.3+ is required, see [podman machine](https://docs.podman.io/en/latest/markdown/podman-machine.1.html?highlight=machine).

 ### Accessing registry.ci.openshift.org